 As the sixth largest hotel market in the U.S., Los Angeles offers 1,008 hotels with more than 98,600 hotel rooms.
 Accommodations are conveniently located near prized attractions, museums and public transportation, ranging from value to luxury and simplistic to trendy.
-With multiple new hotels opening in 2017, Los Angeles’ hotel community continues to grow along with the tourism industry.
+Los Angeles’ hotel community continues to grow along with the tourism industry.

 Some of the world’s best-known and most iconic landmarks and attractions call Los Angeles home: the Hollywood Sign; Griffith Observatory; the Getty Center; the Walt Disney Concert Hall at the Music Center in Downtown L.A.; the Hollywood Walk of Fame; the TCL Chinese Theatre; Space Shuttle Endeavour at the California Science Center; the Battleship USS Iowa located at the Port of Los Angeles in San Pedro; Air Force One at the Ronald Reagan Library; and Universal Studios Hollywood, with its dynamic immersive experience, The Wizarding World of Harry Potter™.